 The Institute is a 550-person, basic biomedical research organization focused on improving our understanding of fundamental biological processes and using this knowledge to guide the development of innovative approaches to treat, diagnose and prevent disease.

 The Stowers Institute for Medical Research was established in 1994 through the extraordinary generosity of cancer survivors Mr. Stowers and his wife, Virginia, who dedicated their personal fortune to improving human health through basic research.

 Each year, more than 40 percent of American Century Investments’ profits are distributed to the Institute.
-Total dividend payments since 2000 now exceed $1 billion.
+There have been nearly $1.3 billion in total dividend payments since 2000.
 For more information, visit www.stowers.org.